UA-FOTS/inform/README.md

 # The INFORM toolchain

 The INFORM toolchain allows formal verification of compartmental model.
 The toolchain is the first step to a uniform framework for analyzing epidemics.
-Compartmental models are given in a graph based format, using the cms (compartmental model specifications) fromat.
+Compartmental models are given in a graph based format, using the CMS (compartmental model specifications) fromat.

 ## Building and running INFORM